 The Covid-19 crisis currently prevents global travel making internationalisation difficult, but no less desirable.
 The NSC has responded by introducing new online options which will allow students to be immersed in the languages, literatures and cultures of the UK, all whilst safely remaining in Norway.
 The information in these sections relates to study programmes delivered in York, which we hope to return to as soon as it is safe to do so.
 Further information about our online courses will be available from early August 2020.

 The information in this section is designed to give students some basic information about study trips to the NSC, and about coming to York.
 Prior to your arrival in York, your home institution is your point of contact for information about your trip.
-Before you arrive, please fill in the Pre-Arrival Registration Form.
+Before you arrive, please fill in the Pre-Arrival Registration Form (note you also need to register with your home institution).
 The NSC offers two main types of short course:

 The content of all of our short courses are tailored to meet the needs of individual groups and are agreed in advance with the course leader in your Norwegian institution.
 All programmes will offer topics across the range of fields in which we teach: language, literature and culture.
 Some of the topics might be directly related to what you are currently studying, but others may have been included by your leaders as a useful supplement.
 You will normally have some teaching from all NSC staff.
 On occasion, your course might also include extra sessions from some of our associate staff.
 To find out more about who we are please click here.